-The likelihood of a person, beyond the normal body weight limit, to snore is three times more than a leaner person.
+A person beyond the normal body weight limit is likely to snore 3 times more than a leaner person.
 As the body works overtime, metabolic functions slow down and stimulates fat accumulation while the muscles start to become flabby.
 More weight gain further increases the pressure stresses the body and snoring gets louder and harder.
 It is a vicious circle.

-This is one health side effect that may or may not affect you but most likely affects your partner.
-Around the world, only 3% people are able to get a night of peaceful sleep while their partners snore away.
-The rest deal with health problems like fatigue and exhaustion during the day due to sleep deprivation.
-On an average, a snorer's partner will get about 3 to 5 hours of sleep while sleeping together.
+This is a side effect that may or may not affect you but most likely affects your partner.
+In the world, only 3% people get a night of peaceful sleep with snoring partners.
+The rest deal with problems like fatigue and exhaustion during the day due to sleep deprivation.
+On an average, a snorer's partner gets about 3-5 hours of sleep while sleeping together.